 Pros: The country is considered an “energy superpower” owing to its abundant natural resources and small population.
 The economy of this country is increasingly diversified and also knowledge-based.
-The country no longer relies just on natural resources, Canada’s economy is seen to grow through innovation and technology.
+The state no longer relies just on natural resources; Canada’s economy is seen to grow through innovation and technology.

 RECOMMENDATION: When you decide to pursue your higher education in Canada, open a bank account with ICICI Canada or Nova Scotia Bank.

 Endless Options for Leisure Activities